nok42/SDGC-/README.md

-gravity.py is the method implementation code, and test-copy.py is the experimental test code
+gravity.py is the method implementation code test-copy.py is the experimental test code and the data set is in the Network-Data-master.zip file